oshalash38/omarshalash/README.md

 # omarshalash
 Personal Website

-This is a simple personal website made with HTML, CSS, Bootstrap and incorporates the AOS js library (https://michalsnik.github.io/aos/)
+This is a simple personal website made with HTML, CSS, Bootstrap and incorporates the AOS js library (https://michalsnik.github.io/aos/) and Hover.css